 More Australians are overweight or obese than ever before, and the numbers are steadily increasing.
-Around 70 per cent of men and 55 per cent of women are carrying too much body fat and 25 per cent of children are overweight or obese.
-This means that the incidence of obesity-related disorders, such as coronary heart disease and diabetes, is also on the rise.
+Around 75 per cent of men and 60 per cent of women are carrying too much body fat and 25 per cent of children are overweight or obese.
+This means that obesity-related disorders (such as coronary heart disease and diabetes), are also increasing.

 No magic weight loss potion